xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	b) we test hypotheses, do a visual exploration
 	c) we check if the data has a suitable structure

-48. Assign the chart types to the correct group: (univariate analysis / bivariate analysis)
+48. Assign the chart types to the correct group: (univariate analysis / bivariate analysis).
+Select only univariate.
 	a) Histogram
 	b) Distributions plots
 	c) Heatmap